'I regret any harm:' Short seller compensates target in rare move

 Paul Pittman, Farmland’s chief executive officer, said in a statement that “investors already recognize that the company was the victim of a short and distort scheme.”

-Farmland shares traded at around $12.50 on Monday afternoon, up from around $5 following the short campaign.
+Farmland shares traded around $12.50 on Monday afternoon, up from around $5 after the short campaign.
 The company has produced trailing total returns of 12.5% over the last three years, about 10 percentage points lower than the specialty REIT sector, according to a Morningstar tracker.

 Jacob Frenkel, an attorney with Dickinson Wright who has defended companies against allegations of stock manipulation and was not involved in the Farmland case, said Mathews’ apology and payment could build company confidence to pursue similar claims against short sellers.